pjaskulski/nbpapi/README.md

     Parameters:

-        dFlag - date in the format: 'YYYY-MM-DD' (ISO 8601 standard), or a range of dates in the format: 'YYYY-MM-DD:YYYY-MM-DD' or 'today' (rate for today) or 'current' - current table / rate (last published)
+        date - date in the format: 'YYYY-MM-DD' (ISO 8601 standard), or a range of dates in the format: 'YYYY-MM-DD:YYYY-MM-DD' or 'today' (rate for today) or 'current' - current table / rate (last published)

-        lFlag - as an alternative to date, the last <n> tables/rates can be retrieved
+        last - as an alternative to date, the last <n> tables/rates can be retrieved

-        repFormat - 'json' or 'xml'
+        format - 'json' or 'xml'

 type Rate struct {
 	No            string